-This lacquer craft really began when Ohshu Fujiwara wielded power over Hiraizumi in Iwate Prefecture toward the end of the Heian period (794-1185).
-It was he who lent this support to the building of the temple, Chusonji with its famous Konjikido and many fine pieces of Buddhist art in general.
+Hidehara lacquerware began when Ohshu Fujiwara ruled over Hiraizumi, Iwate Prefecture toward the end of the Heian era (794-1185).
+Fujiwara’s support was instrumental in the construction of Chusonji temple and its famous hall, Konjikido, as well as the creation of many fine pieces of Buddhist art.

-Although Fujiwara’s influence subsequently declined, by the end of the Edo period (1600-1868) the production of lacquer ware was in full flight in the village of Koromogawa near Hiraizumi and continues to this day.
+Although Fujiwara’s influence subsequently declined, by the end of the Edo era (1600-1868), the production of lacquerware was in full swing in the village of Koromogawa near Hiraizumi, where it continues to this day.

-The robust nature of this ware comes from its priming undercoat of local material.
-The decorative motifs are based on a very old bowl and therefore bear a distinctive Genji cloud motif and another called the yusoku hishimonyo, which is a diamond motif.
-Although the gold leaf decorations produce an initial response, on closer inspection the final top coat of black and vermilion lacquer and decorations, play their part in modifying the tone of the work and allow the true beauty of the lacquer to shine through.
-Bowls and trays are the mainstay of production, which is supplemented by the making of candy bowls, stacking boxes or jubako, tea items and flower vases.
+The robust nature of Hidehara lacquerware comes from its priming undercoat, which is made of local materials.
+The decorative motifs are based on those of an ancient bowl and include a distinctive Genji cloud motif and the yusoku hishimonyo a diamond motif.
+Although the gold leaf decorations may evoke the initial response, on closer inspection, the final top coat of black and vermilion lacquer and decorations play their own part in tempering the tone of the work, allowing the true beauty of the lacquer to shine through.
+Products include mainly bowls and trays, but also candy bowls, stacking boxes (jubako), tea ceremony implements and flower vases.

 How to make

-First, the raw wood, taken from trees such as Japanese zelkova and horse chestnut tree, is prepared according to the product‘s intended use.
-Once the wood is prepared, it is then hardened with raw lacquer.
-Any weak points are covered with a cloth, and then a mixture of raw lacquer and powder is applied to strengthen the area.
-The surface is then polished with a polishing stone numerous times to ensure it is entirely smooth.
-The piece is then coated with a mixture of polishing powder mixed with water and raw lacquer to prepare for the next stage.
-The surface is then polished and hardened again with a grindstone.
-Next, the piece is coated with black lacquer and then polished countless times, and then finally coated with a top coat of black or red lacquer.
-The cloud designs are then drawn, and gold leaf applied to the surface.
-Finally, the finishing designs are drawn outside the clouds, and the product is then complete.
+First, the raw wood of Japanese zelkova or horse chestnut trees is prepared according to the product‘s intended use and hardened with raw lacquer.
+Any weak points are covered with a cloth, and a mixture of raw lacquer and powder is applied to strengthen the area.
+The surface is polished repeatedly to produce a smooth finish.
+The piece is then coated with a polishing mixture and raw lacquer and polished again before being hardened with a grindstone.
+Next, the piece is coated with black lacquer and polished repeatedly, before receiving a top coat of black or red lacquer.
+Finally, the cloud designs are drawn, the gold leaf is applied to the surface and the finishing designs are drawn outside the clouds.